-After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on The Nasdaq Global Select Market on , 2021, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2021 would have been \$, or \$ per share of common stock.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the assumed public offering price per share paid by new investors.
+After giving effect to our issuance and sale of shares of our common stock in this offering at the public offering price of \$37.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2021 would have been \$410.8 million, or \$8.67 per share of common stock.
+This represents an immediate increase in as adjusted net tangible book value of \$2.55 per share to existing stockholders and an immediate dilution of \$28.33 in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$ Historical net tangible book value per share as of March 31, 2021 \$ 6.12 Increase in as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering As adjusted net tangible book value per share after giving effect to this offering Dilution in as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$
+Public offering price per share \$37.00 Historical net tangible book value per share as of March 31, 2021 \$6.12 Increase in as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 2.55 As adjusted net tangible book value per share after giving effect to this offering 8.67 \$28.33 Dilution in as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$28.33